samueldsingh/data-engineering/sql/1-introduction.md

 ACID properties are a set of four key characteristics that ensure the reliability and consistency of transactions in a database system.
 These properties are essential for maintaining data integrity and providing a robust environment for data management.
 The term "ACID" stands for Atomicity, Consistency, Isolation, and Durability.
 Let's explore each of these properties in detail:

 **1. Atomicity:**
-Atomicity ensures that a transaction is treated as a single, indivisible unit of work.
+Atomicity ensures that a transaction is treated as a **single, indivisible unit of work**.
 It means that either all the operations within a transaction are successfully completed, or none of them are.
 If any part of the transaction fails, the entire transaction is rolled back, and the database is left unchanged.
 This property ensures that the database remains in a consistent state, and partial updates are not allowed.

 **2. Consistency:**
 Consistency guarantees that a transaction brings the database from one consistent state to another consistent state.
 In other words, the database must adhere to a set of predefined rules or constraints before and after a transaction.
 If a transaction violates any of these rules, the entire transaction is rolled back, and the database remains unchanged.
-Consistency ensures that data remains accurate and valid throughout the transaction.
+Consistency ensures that **data remains accurate and valid throughout the transaction**.

 **3. Isolation:**
-Isolation ensures that concurrent transactions are executed independently of each other.
+Isolation ensures that **concurrent transactions are executed independently of each other**.
 It prevents interference between transactions and ensures that each transaction sees the database in a consistent state.
 Transactions are executed as if they were the only ones running on the system, even when multiple transactions are happening simultaneously.
 This property prevents issues like data corruption and ensures data integrity even in a multi-user environment.

 **4. Durability:**
-Durability guarantees that once a transaction is committed, its effects are permanent and will survive any subsequent system failures, such as power outages or crashes.
+Durability guarantees that **once a transaction is committed, its effects are permanent and will survive any subsequent system failures, such as power outages or crashes**.
 The changes made by a committed transaction are stored in non-volatile memory (usually disk storage) and remain in the database even in the event of a system failure.
 This property ensures that data is not lost, providing a high level of reliability and recoverability.

 The ACID properties are crucial for maintaining data integrity, consistency, and reliability in database management systems.
 These properties ensure that transactions are executed reliably and that the database remains in a consistent and accurate state even in the presence of failures or concurrent access by multiple users.